WE ALL LOVE GOOD FOOD WITH GOOD FRIENDS

-Nearly every restaurant will have a good quality piece of meat with some vegetables or a good quality vegetarian option if that’s your thing.
+Nearly every restaurant will have a good quality piece of meat, poultry or fish with some vegetables or a good quality vegetarian option if that’s your thing.
 You can then factor this into your daily eating.

 People can be so indecisive.
 But not you!

 If you are serious about results and want to command your own destiny then you have to take it by the reigns.

 The fact that most people are indecisive can be a bonus for you as it can fall to you to make the restaurant suggestion and booking.

 Your friend – “hey fancy meeting up for dinner?”